Robpol86/makemkv/README.md

 # Headless DVD/BD Backups with MakeMKV

-> NOTE: This repo is a work in progress.

 Automatically backup your DVD and Bluray discs to local storage.
 When this Docker image is used together with [udev rules](http://www.reactivated.net/writing_udev_rules.html) backups are as easy as inserting discs and then sitting back until the drive ejects the disc.
 Rinse and repeat.